Ryuuzu1218/freemarket_sample_64b/README.md

 - has_many :informations
 - has_many :items
 - has_many :comments
-- has_many :transactions, through user_transactions
+- has_many :transactions, through: :user_transactions
 - has_many :user_transactions
 - has_many :messages
 - has_one :address